Cirrus-Minor/witchblast/readme.txt

 - FIX Merchant z-ordering bug
 - FIX It was possible to begin at the exit
 - FIX Various bad references crashes
+- FIX Double shot used to double drop